andy-lang/tmux-omnivim/README.md

 > What if I want omnivim to run every time I call Vim?

 I'm flattered!
 You can do this with Bash aliases.
-Let's assume you've got custom Vim commands and flags that you want called every time as well.
+Let's assume you've got custom Vim commands and flags that you want called every time as well, like the ones we just talked about.
 Add this to your Bash aliases file:

 `alias vim="/path/to/omnivim.sh --vimcmd gvim --vimflags \"-n -R\""`